jl2922/hps/README.md

 HPS internally uses static polymorphism on class `Serializer<DataType, BufferType>` to support different types.
 All we need to do is to specialize the `Serializer` for the new type and HPS will support it and also support any combination of this type with STL containers and other specialized types.

-The following example shows the serialization of a typical quantum system consisting of some electrons, a few of which are excited from orbital `orbs_from` to `orbs_to`.
+The following example shows the serialization of a typical quantum system object consisting of several electrons, some of which are excited from orbitals `orbs_from` to `orbs_to`.

 ```c++
 #include <cassert>